 The Company is not subject to externally imposed regulatory capital requirements.
 However, each of the Company's operating subsidiaries is subject to bank and/or manufacturer covenants relative to leverage and/or working capital.
 These bank covenants safeguard the capital in each of its operating subsidiaries.
 Pawnee is restricted in its ability to further merge, acquire companies or be acquired, or incur additional debt without lender approval.
 Furthermore, dividends from Pawnee are limited to compliance with all bank covenants and may not exceed 95% of Pawnee's consolidated net income, as determined in accordance with U.S. GAAP, excluding mark-to-market adjustments for interest rate swaps.
+Under the new loan agreement entered into on September 24, 2010, Pawnee's permitted dividends issued up to Chesswood would be reduced to 90% of consolidated net income, as determined in accordance with GAAP, excluding mark-to-market adjustments for interest rate swaps, should Pawnee's leverage rise to a specified level.

 The Company's subsidiaries' objective is to maintain low cash balances, investing any free cash in leases as needed and using any excess to pay down debt on the primary financing facilities.
 The subsidiaries fund working capital needs, lease originations and growth using advances under credit facilities available when operating cash flow is not sufficient.
-At June 30, 2011, the Company's operating units had \$20.4 million in additional borrowings available under various credit facilities to fund business operations.
+At September 30, 2011, the Company's operating units had \$19.7 million in additional borrowings available under various credit facilities to fund business operations.